 In their presence, I remember I am already happy.

 When I was little, I couldn’t believe that goldfinches – well, lots of birds, but goldfinches in particular – actually existed.
 They were so beautiful!
 I missed the school bus once because I stopped to admire a group of them flitting around in the bushes.
-I forgot everything.
+I forgot everything in the face of all that yellow.

 Perhaps growing up is simply relearning the grace of our childlike priorities – or unlearning the chaos of our adult ones.

 We will receive as much help – as much grace – as much divine love – as we can accept.
 And it will arrive in the form that we are able to accept.
-Don’t worry about what’s happening in anybody else’s life – their ascended masters, their guardian angels, their whatever.
+Don’t worry about what’s happening in anybody else’s life – their ascended masters, their guardian angels, their followers, their status.
 Pay attention to your own experience.
-God is there waiting.
+God is right there waiting.
 In every moment – without condition – God is there.
 Literally.

 The form this “thereness” takes is quite irrelevant to the presence itself.
 In a way, the whole movement of our experience as students of A Course in Miracles is simply the shift away from a focus on form to a focus on content.
 It feels hard because it’s unfamiliar.
 But with practice its simplicity is natural and revelatory.